devlooped/dotnet-eventgrid/readme.md

    set up a [Azure SignalR service](https://portal.azure.com/#create/Microsoft.SignalRGalleryPackage) if you don't have one already.
 There is a [free tier](https://azure.microsoft.com/en-us/pricing/details/signalr-service/) that allows 20 simulaneous connections and up to 20k messages per day.
    Once created, open the Settings > Keys pane and copy the `Connection String`.
+   Make sure you pick `Serverless` for the service mode.

     > ![SignalR Connection String](https://raw.githubusercontent.com/devlooped/dotnet-eventgrid/main/img/signalr.png)